Padraic-O-Mhuiris/nix-presentation/slides.md

 Instead of pure it's more precise to say it's <ins>**hermetic**</ins>

-**Pure** in a software context means that some program for a given input will always generate the same output
+**Pure** in this context means that some program for some input will emit the same output

-And that not _side-effects_ are created
+And that no _side-effects_ are created

-As discussed this is generally true and the desired goal of Nix
+This is generally true and the desired goal of Nix

 Hermetic is more accurate